 Book a private appointment with a local pharmacist today to discover treatment options

-Perioral dermatitis is a rash that develops around the mouth - the word 'perioral' meaning 'around the mouth', and 'dermatitis' meaning 'inflammation of the skin'.
+Perioral dermatitis is a skin disorder that presents as a rash around the mouth - the word 'perioral' meaning 'around the mouth', and 'dermatitis' meaning 'inflammation of the skin'.
+Less commonly, it can affect the skin around the eyes and nose.

 Typically, the skin just next to the lips is not affected, or is affected much less than the skin just a little further away from the lips.
 So, in some cases, it looks like the rash forms almost a ring around the mouth but sparing a small border of skin next to the lips.
 Occasionally, the skin around the eyes is also affected.